Office Rookies Who Ask for the World

 Julie Jansen best-selling book released in a revised and updated third edition

-March 1st, 2016 was the release date for this fully revised and updated third edition of Julie Jansen’s bestselling book, I DON’T KNOW WHAT I WANT, BUT I KNOW IT’S NOT THIS: A step-by-step guide for finding gratifying work, available at your favorite on-line or brick and mortar bookseller.
-A series of satellite radio interviews in March kicked off the book’s release.
+The revised and updated third edition of Julie Jansen’s bestselling book, I DON’T KNOW WHAT I WANT, BUT I KNOW IT’S NOT THIS: A step-by-step guide for finding gratifying work, is available online or at your favorite bookseller.

 Julie Jansen book signing kicks off new edition